 1. Carbon Air Filter

-Needless to say, this type is the most common, convenient, and efficient among all the carbon filter types.
+This type is the most common, convenient, and efficient among all the carbon filter types.

 2. Non-Carbon Air Filter